Skip to content

 For UPDATE events, both row (new data) and old_row (previous data) are included.

 If you set a secret on the webhook, Truss signs each payload with HMAC-SHA256.
-The signature is sent in the X-Truss-Signature header.
+The signature is sent in the X-Truss-Signature header as a hex-encoded string.

 import crypto from 'crypto';